getpratikmistry/PersonalExpense/README.md

 - **Angular**: A platform and framework for building client-side applications with HTML, CSS, and JavaScript/TypeScript.
   - **Angular CLI**: Command-line interface for Angular for building, testing, and deploying applications.
   - **RxJS**: A library for reactive programming using Observables, for handling asynchronous events.
-  - **Angular Material**: A UI component library for Angular, following Material Design principles.
+  - **PrimeNG**: A UI component library for Angular, following Material Design principles.
   - **NgRx**: Reactive state management library for Angular, based on Redux principles.

 ### Styling: